About us

 The ground floor of the former house provides a kitchen, coffee lounge and disabled unisex toilet.

 It has had a strong Catholic tradition since the parish was established, and in a previous incumbency was known for its colourful Corpus Christi processions.
-Mass is sung each Sunday at St Thomas but there is currently no weekday Mass.
+Mass is said each Sunday at St Thomas but there is currently no weekday Mass.

 Powered by Church Edit